clintonbf/Clints-doc-project/docs/2-task1-booking-assessment.md

 And that's it.
 Your space has been reserved!

 ### If the class is full
 Instead of 'Book' you will see 'Waitlist'.

+1. Tap 'Waitlist'.
-Tap on that and then tap on 'Waitlist' again to confirm your spot on the waitlist.
+2. Tap 'Waitlist' again to confirm your spot on the waitlist.

 If the waitlist is full you will not have the option to join it.

 ## Method 2: Using a web browser